MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-management-commands.md

 ## Run a management command and process the results

-In your preferred IDE or text editor, create a file named `management-commands` with the language appropriate extension, and then add the following code:
+In your preferred IDE or text editor, create a project or file named *management commands* using the convention appropriate for your preferred language.
+Then add the following code:

 1. Create a client app that connects your cluster.
 Replace the `<your_cluster>` placeholder with your cluster name.